we-learn-js/js-training/src/slideshow/slides/DomainDrivenDesign.md

 ### Aggregates

-> It's a group of associated objects which are considered as one unit with regard to data changes.
+> It's a group of associated objects which are considered as **one unit with regard to data changes**.

-> Each Aggregate has one root.
+> Each Aggregate has **one root**.
 The root is an Entity, and it is the only object accessible from outside.

 > The root can hold references to any of the aggregate objects, and the other objects can hold references to each other, but an outside object can hold references **ONLY** to the root object.